 We then had big cuddles and a few tears through the conversation, but I wanted to make it perfectly clear that I would be there as soon as they were finished, and that she would have a great time, even if she couldn’t see it right then.
 She cheered up after this and off we went to the sleepover.

 Once we arrived, Lily was, understandably a little clingy, but I left her with a smile on her face and I sincerely hope I don’t receive a phone call at 2am asking for her to be picked up.
 But I am ready and waiting should the call come through.
 I know it’s going to be a brilliant experience for Lily, and it’s just going to help her build upon her character and give her confidence – not only in herself but in knowing that she is perfectly capable of enjoying herself without a family member being in the picture and becoming confident in being independent.
 This is what I love about clubs and groups, and in Beavers this sleepover will be many of the children’s first nights away from family, just like Lily, and I’m sure I’m not the only parent who’s had these talks and reassurances to their kids tonight.

 So there we have it!
-To be continued in part 2 when it’s all over. – Oh, and we bought her the uniform.
+To be continued in part 2 when it’s all over. ((Psst, you can read the verdict here!) – Oh, and we bought her the uniform.
 Doesn’t she look good?!